SWeiLAB-NJU/EDKG-DL/README.md

 ![](https://img.shields.io/badge/version-1.0.0-blue)

-# EDKG-DL: An Interpretabile Endocrine Disruption Knowledge Graph-Augmented Deep Learning Model for Rapid and Accurate Prediction of Endocrine Disrupting Chemicals
+# EDKG-DL: An Interpretabile Endocrine Disruption Knowledge Graph-Augmented Deep Learning Model for Rapid and Accurate Prediction of Endocrine-Disrupting Chemicals

 This repository is the official implementation of **EDKG-DL**, proposed in our unpublished manuscript:
 [**Causality-Integrated Chemical Knowledge Graph Enables High-Throughput Prediction of Multi-Endpoint Endocrine-Disrupting Chemicals**].